 While I have been able to get the rest of my face under control, I'm still figuring out how to deal with the dryness around my eyes.
 I've found some products that work but don't have it down pat just yet.
 So I went to an expert to get her tips on soothing that area.

-Well first, I learned that it's important to pay attention to your eye area.
+Well, first, I learned that it's important to pay attention to your eye area.
 "The skin around the eye, known as the periocular skin, is unique, fragile, and sensitive," Robyn Gmyrek, a board-certified dermatologist at Park View Laser Dermatology, explains.
 "It is the thinnest skin on the face, and it has fewer oil glands, making it more prone to dryness.
 If we allow this delicate skin to get dried out, this will compromise the skin barrier, leading to an increased risk of inflammation or irritation and even infection.
-In addition, the periocular skin is usually the first area that we see signs of aging, starting in the third decade of life.
+In addition, the periocular skin is usually the first area where we see signs of aging, starting in the third decade of life.
 If dryness, inflammation, and irritation occur, this will lead to even more extensive and premature skin aging."

 There are also a couple of things you can do to prevent dryness.
 Gmyrek says the best thing you can do is keep the skin surface (or skin barrier) healthy since moisture is lost to the environment and the skin won't be able to rehydrate or hold onto moisture when it's damaged.
 You can do this by avoiding any drying or irritating cosmetic or skin products, as irritation can cause microscopic breaks in the skin surface and compromise the skin barrier.